Guiding You Through A Challenging Process

 Domestic violence proceedings to determine whether a temporary restraining order will be made into a final restraining order are civil in nature, not criminal.
 However, a violation of a temporary restraining order or a final restraining order is considered to be a fourth-degree criminal offense.

 In a domestic dispute, both parties can suffer legal consequences.
-If you are seeking the protection of a restraining order or you must challenge an accusation that was made against you, it is wise to seek the counsel of an experienced family law attorney.
+If you are seeking the protection of a restraining order or you must challenge an accusation that was made against you, it is wise to seek the counsel of an experienced family law lawyer.

 The statute is N.J.S.A.
 9:2-4.